 Like my lehenga, which was tradition and inheritance infused with my own personality, our celebrations also included personalized, DIY specialities.
 To begin with, our e-vites to the engagement was a hark back to our boarding school background when the only way to communicate with one another was through letters.
 I had the chocolate wrappers customized online and had them printed along with our self-designed, special DJ Request Cards (with #dj wale babu mera gaana baja do).

-At my mehendi, one of my favorite ceremonies, once again, that individual element came through – the talented Rashi Aggarwal of Alankritaa, who travelled all the way from Ludhiana, captured the engagement scene and my lehenga in the mehendi design.
-She also brought beautiful glass votive candles with mehendi as engagement favours for my friends.
+At my mehndi, one of my favorite ceremonies, once again, that individual element came through – the talented Rashi Aggarwal of Alankritaa, who travelled all the way from Ludhiana, captured the engagement scene and my lehenga in the mehndi design.
+She also brought beautiful glass votive candles with mehndi as engagement favours for my friends.

 Because the resort in on the banks of the beautiful Betwa river, we let it shine by keeping our décor colourful but minimal with printed table linens, colorful drapes and simple floral arrangements.